 ECHO Marketing Working Group

 ECHO organises a specialist forum for the Marketing Managers of the member halls to explore trends, exchange best practice and to jointly respond to shard shared challenges.
-The first full meeting of this new working group is going to take place during the 2011/2012 artistic season.
 See here for upcoming dates.

 Supported by EU Culture Programme funding, ECHO is currently presenting a series of training seminars – open to colleagues from across Europe’s performing arts sector – exploring areas crucial to the life and work of 21st century concert Halls.
 See here for the latest news on upcoming seminars.